Genghis Khan II: Clan of the Gray Wolf: Family relations

-An important aspect to the game is to raise one's family; choose who one's daughter is going to marry and who will succeed one's ruler when he dies.
+An important aspect to the game is to raise one's family; the players must choose who one's daughter is going to marry and who will succeed one's ruler when he dies.
 As is the case with any scenario, without any successors, the game is over.
 A strong family-oriented empire is less susceptible to revolutions.
-The US version of the game removed the harem subgame entirely, in which the player raised their affinity with one of your wives, much like a dating simulation game.
+The US version of the game removed the harem subgame entirely, in which the player raised their affinity with one of player's wives, much like a dating simulation game.

 Revolutions

 Appointing one's son as a general or governor or marrying one's daughter to an already appointed general or governor guarantees that as governor of a province he will not rebel and declare independence from the player's empire.
 This is especially important when controlling large numbers of provinces, as multiple governors may decide to declare independence at the same time.

 If a governor declares independence, a new country is formed in that state, and all troops and resources in that state become at the disposal of the rebellious general.
-There is no battle for control of the province, as the governor is already established; however, if there is a peasant uprising in a player-controlled province, the computer chooses a general to command units of troops against the governor of that province; then the appointed governor must fight a pitched battle for control of the province.
+There is no battle for control of the province, as the governor is already established, but if there is a peasant uprising in a player-controlled province, the computer chooses a general to command units of troops against the governor of that province; then the appointed governor must fight a pitched battle for control of the province.
 If the peasant rebellion wins, or if the province does not have any troops to defend it, then the general in charge of the victorious army forms a new country in that province.